mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 #### Functionality
 - **Data Collection**: FDAi will autonomously gather data from various sources, including clinical trials, patient reports, and existing research studies.
 - **Patient Interaction**: FDAi can contact patients to collect data on symptoms, treatments, dietary habits, and other relevant health information through secure communication channels.
-- **Meta-Analyses**: The AI will analyze aggregated data to identify trends, efficacy, and safety profiles of treatments, contributing to evidence-based decision-making.
+- **Meta-Analyses**: The AI will combine results from all available studies and data sources to identify trends, effectiveness, and safety profiles of treatments, contributing to evidence-based decision-making.

 #### Benefits
 - **Improved Data Accuracy**: Continuous data collection minimizes gaps and biases in research data.